-The USCO statute does not authorize resources specifically to help cover USCO costs associated with transferring a student from a PDS.
+The USCO Unsafe School Choice Option statute law does not authorize resources specifically to help cover USCO costs associated with transferring a student from a PDS.
 However, under certain circumstances Federal funds may be used.
-For example, ESEA Title IV, Part A [Section 4115(b)(2)(E)(v)] may be used to establish safe zones of passage to and from school to ensure that students travel safely on their way to school and on their way home.
-In addition, ESEA Title IV, Part A [Sections 5121(8) and 5131(12) and (25)] funds may be used to help cover costs such as tuition or transportation related to the USCO or expansion of public school choice.
+For example, ESEA Title IV, Part A [Section 4115(b)(2)(E)(v)] may be used to establish safe zones of passage to and from school to ensure that students travel safely on their way to school and on their way home [Section 4115(b)(2)(E)(v)].
+In addition, SDFSCA ESEA Title IV, Part A [Sections 5121(8) and 5131(12) and (25)] funds may be used to help cover costs such as tuition or transportation related to the USCO Unsafe School Choice Option or expansion of public school choice [Section 5121(8) and 5131(12) and (25)].